 Give yourself a nice amount of time to complete the application form.
 If you rush, or leave it until two hours before the deadline, chaos will ensue.

-Guardian Jobs have put together this fun video to explain how you can use the STAR technique in an interview.
-Watch out for the troll.
+EPM have put together this fun video to explain how you can use the STAR technique in an interview.

 - Ensure you have referred to the employer correctly – listing the wrong employer or spelling their name incorrectly will not win you any friends.
 If you’re being interviewed by a lady called Sue, and you call her Sharon, Sue is unlikely to see the funny side.

-- PERSONAL AND CONTACT DETAILS... are your email address, phone number and name listed correctly?
-If you fill your name out wrong, then it's probably best to go home.
-Furthermore, the employer will be unable to contact you if your details are not accurate.
+- Personal and contact details… are your email address, phone number and name listed correctly?
+If you fill your name out wrong, then it’s probably best to go home.
+The employer won’t be able to contact you if your details aren’t accurate.

 - Have you answered all the questions?
 Unless stated, there shouldn’t be any questions left unanswered.
 If there are large, eerie blank spaces on your application form, expand on your answers.